TomasHubelbauer/typescript-in-browser/README.md

 - [ ] Integrate a web worker which intercepts requests and serves transpiled sources
   - There should be a tool repo which has the web worker logic and a demo repo which is TypeScript running in GitHub Pages
   - This repo should stay as a PoC repo
-- [ ] Integrate Monaco Editor for TypeScript editor and JavaScript viewer
+- [ ] Make TSX work in the Monaco editor